Trump-backed Van Epps and Democrat Behn win Tennessee primaries for US House special election

 The seat is one of three districts that GOP lawmakers drew as safely red in 2022 by dividing left-leaning Nashville.
 Its voters elected Green by 21 percentage points in 2024 and by nearly 22 points in 2022.

-During the primary campaign, Van Epps leaned into his military experience, including as a Tennessee Army National Guard lieutenant colonel and as an Army Special Operations helicopter pilot.
+Van Epps, who lives in Nashville, leaned into his military experience on the campaign trail, including as a Tennessee Army National Guard lieutenant colonel and as an Army Special Operations helicopter pilot.
 Among the competitors he defeated were state Reps.
 Jody Barrett and Gino Bulso.

 Trump’s backing followed Van Epps’ prior endorsements from Gov. Lee, Green and U.S. Rep. Jim Jordan.